cb-nw-3/m3-8-node--rest-apis/README.md

 Provide him with a series of REST endpoints that meet all, or most of the RESTful principles that you've just heard about!
 Your feedback will dictate how the database will eventually be built... no pressure.

+REST ENDPOINTS -- EXERCISE ANSWERS (I guess we do that here?)

+`GET /customers/` - Retrieves a list of all customers in the café `POST /customers/` - Adds a customer to the list the first time `GET /customer/id` - Retrieves info about a customer in the café `PATCH /customer/id` - Changes the state of a customer (in our out) `DELETE /customers/id` - Removes a customer from the db when they request it

+`GET /stock/` - Retrieves a list of the whole inventory `GET /stock/beans` - Retrieves a list of all beans and their inventory `POST /stock/beans` - Adds a new type of beans to the list `PUT /stock/beans/id` - Updates the inventory of a bean when they are sold or restocked `DELETE /stock/beans/id` - Removes the bean from the list when it becomes unavailable forever

+`GET /seating/` - Retrieves a list of every seat in the café `GET /seating/id` - Retrieves a status of a certain seat in the café `PUT /seating/id` - Changes the state of a seat (free or occupied) `DELETE /seating/id` - Removes a seat from the list when the café is remodeled

 _This activity is more about the discussion in how to best organize data endpoints.
 There will not be any coding, unless you really want to provide Greg with working endpoints that he can test in Insomnia._

 ---